AnandPap/paps-pizza/README.md

 ### This is an example of full MERN app deployed on vercel.com:

-#### "master" branch deployed live version: https://paps-pizza-vercel-full.vercel.app/ (ctrl + click to open in new tab)
+#### "master" branch deployed live version: https://paps-pizza-vercel-full.vercel.app/

 ## To get a local copy up and running, follow these steps: